Julioarita/Siemens_quiz/README.md

 [Third](https://github.com/Julioarita/Siemens_quiz/tree/df02e4c614330ce2b790ee0a59f29fdff7c61534/Answers/Third_problem)

-## Third Problem:
+## Fourth Problem:

-Considering our function purpose, performing the conversion is not required once confirmed that is possible to do it.
-Due to the fact that our return is a string and not the conversion properly.
+Considering our problem statement, performing the conversion is not required once confirmed that is possible to do it.
+Due to the fact that our return is a constant string and not the conversion properly.

 The portuguese alphabet contain 26 characters, all of them included in ASCII table (1 byte).
 Starting from the decimal value 97 until to 122.
 I am not considering